-Similar to Title I loans, HUD's Section 184 and Section 184A guaranteed loans create a very unique subset of loans for HUD and require additional study to determine the appropriate parameters for distinguishing rebuttable presumption and safe harbor qualified mortgages.
-HUD proposes to designate them as safe harbor qualified mortgages, with no APR limit, and with no points and fees limit, so as not to interfere with current lending practices until appropriate parameters to distinguish between safe harbor and rebuttable presumption mortgages can be determined.
-The pertinent regulatory provisions designating these loans safe harbor qualified mortgages are included in parts 1005 and 1007 of this title.
+Similar to Title I loans, HUD's Section 184 and Section 184A guaranteed loans create a very unique subset of lo HUD and require additional study to determine the appropriate parameters for distinguishing rebuttable presump and safe harbor qualified mortgages.
+HUD proposes to designate them as safe harbor qualified mortgages, with

+APR limit, and with no points and fees limit, so as not to interfere with current lending practices until appropriate parameters to distinguish between safe harbor and rebuttable presumption mortgages can be determined.
+The pertinent regulatory provisions designating these loans safe harbor qualified mortgages are included in parts 100 1007 of this title.